tokay-lang/tokay/README.md

 Tokay is a programming language designed for ad-hoc parsing.
 It is heavily inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
 It might also be useful as a general purpose scripting language, but mainly focuses on processing textual input and work on trees with information extracted from this input.

-The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but also huger programs.
-Tokay therefore provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, including interpreters or compilers.
-For example, Tokay uses itself for parsing its syntax.
+The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but even bigger things.
+Therefore Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, including interpreters or compilers.
+For example, Tokay's own language parser is implemented using Tokay itself.

 Tokay is a very young project and gains much potential.
-Volunteers are welcome!
+[Volunteers are welcome!](#contribute)

 ## Highlights